pnp/pnpcore/docs/using-the-sdk/teams-channels.md

 ## Creating Channels

 To add a new channel, call the Add method, specifying a name and optionally a description.
+When you want to create a private or shared channel use the `TeamChannelOptions` class as input.

 ```csharp
 // Get the Team